Expense Automation in Real Estate: AI-driven Data Extraction For Accurate Financial Management

 Metric Manual processing AI‑driven processing

-Audit readiness.
-Scattered files and limited trails.
-Centralised documents and full approval history.
+Audit readiness Scattered files and limited trails Centralized documents with full approval history

 What this means in practice: you reclaim time for tenant service and owner reporting, reduce late fees, and create clean, comparable data you can trust.